 I called back on Jan.
 5, 2017.
-He said he’d get back to me in a little while, because he was in the middle of a reservation.
+He said he’d get back to me in a little while because he was in the middle of a reservation.
 He still has not called.

 We feel that they are only stalling to “wear us out.”
-They’ve refunded the cost of the cruise, but can you help me get a refund of the $400 “reissue fee” imposed by United Airlines for cancelling the flights and $190 for the insurance that we had purchased? — Thuan Bui, Orangevale, Calif.
+They’ve refunded the cost of the cruise, but can you help me get a refund of the $400 “reissue fee” imposed by United Airlines for canceling the flights and $190 for the insurance that we had purchased? — Thuan Bui, Orangevale, Calif.

 I found it interesting that you sent in your documentation for the refund by certified mail, and they still had no record of receipt.
 Someone must have signed for that letter, and you shouldn’t have needed to go through the extra hassle of resubmitting everything by email.